simontorres/goodman_user_manual/user_manual/_requirements_data.rst

 Record of `detected lines`_ in Pixel and Angstrom:

-  Every line detected in the reference lamp is recorded both in its pixel value and later (most likely entered by hand) in angstrom value.
+  Reference lamps have a record of usable lines in its header.
+Initially the lamp is run through a tool that identifies the lines and records its pixel value.
   The root string is ``GSP_P`` followed by a zero-padded three digit sequential number (001, 002, etc).
 For instance.

     ``GSP_P001= 499.5377036976768  / Line location in pixel value``